-The Niagara Peninsula Conservation Authority (NPCA) was established on April 30, 1959 under the Conservation Authorities Act, and serves approximately half a million people in the Niagara Peninsula Watershed, encompassing the entire Niagara Region and portions of the City of Hamilton and Haldimand County.
-The NPCA strives to manage the impact of human activities, urban growth and rural activities on the watershed.
+The Niagara Peninsula Conservation Authority (NPCA) was established on April 30, 1959, under the Conservation Authorities Act, and serves approximately half a million people in the Niagara Peninsula Watershed, encompassing the entire Niagara Region and portions of the City of Hamilton and Haldimand County.
+The NPCA manages the impact of human activities, urban growth, and rural activities on the watershed.

 With its unique resources, the Niagara Peninsula is one of the most complex watersheds in the Province.
-It includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River, the Welland Canal, Lake Erie and Lake Ontario.
-NPCA programs focus on the protection and preservation of the unique environment, and initiatives that help keep people and their property safe from flooding and erosion while keeping our drinking water safe to drink.
+It includes lands drained by the the Niagara River, Twenty Mile Creek, the Welland River, The welland Canal, Lake Erie and Lake Ontario.
+NPCA programs focus on initiatives that help keep people and their property safe from flooding and erosion while retaining our drinking water safe to drink.

 The Niagara Peninsula Conservation Authority is a registered charitable organization.

 The legislative mandate of the Conservation Authority, as set out in Section 20 of The Conservation Authorities Act, is to establish and undertake programs designed to further the conservation, restoration, development and management of natural resources.
 The NPCA fulfills this mandate by implementing programs that:

 - Improve the quality of lands and waters

 - Contribute to public safety from flooding and erosion